Aspirinsmurf/risky-plays-calculator/README.md

 4+, 2+, 2+;
 dodge 3+, dodge 4+;
 ```
-This lets you easily compare the chances of different lines of play.
+everything after the `output:` will be added to a separate, independent output table.
+This lets you easily compare different lines of play.

+Optionally, you can label the different tables with `output "label":` or `o "label":`.

 ### Miscellaneous
-The interpreter ignores whitespace and newlines and is case-insensitive. `SUREFEET` and `sure feet` are identical.
+The interpreter ignores whitespace and newlines.
+And it's case-insensitive, so `SUREFEET` and `sure feet` are identical.

 ## Dice Rolls
 RiskyPlay supports many types of dice rolls, such as normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls, and arbitrary rolls.

 ###  Normal rolls
 The syntax for a normal d6 roll is `n+`, where `n+` is the target number.

 Use this syntax when the player doesn't have a skill re-roll for the attempted action.